sebsamson/journaling_with_gtasks/README.md

 ## Intended Audience

 The intended audience for this tool is anyone who is interested in using reflective writing as a tool for personal growth and learning.
-This includes the creator of the tool, as well as anyone who wants to create a similar tool for themselves.

 ## Requirements